ggauravr/obsidian-serendipity-plugin/README.md

 ### Features
 - Displays a random note from our vault in a modal when Obsidian is opened
-- Customizable settings to specify journal file locations to choose a random note from
+- Customizable settings to specify a directory to pick a random note from
+- Customizable settings to specify a directory to exclude picking random notes from
 - Themed UI that adapts to your Obsidian theme
 - Direct link to open the source file of the displayed entry in a new tab